 Beta This is new guidance.
 Complete our quick 5-question survey to help us improve it.

-When designing a government service, always start by finding out what your users’ needs are.
-If you don’t know what these are, you can’t build the right thing.
+When designing a government service, always start by learning about the people who will use it.
+If you don’t understand who they are or what they need from your service, you can’t build the right thing.

 Meeting the Digital Service Standard